Treatment

 Strict mineral SPF daily.
 Barrier-supportive skincare (no fragrance, no menthol, no harsh exfoliants).
 Lukewarm water only.
 Trigger journal.
 LED maintenance.

-We treat patients across Mississauga, Oakville, Toronto, Etobicoke, Brampton, Burlington, Milton, and Vaughan.
-We are RN-led, physician-supervised, and we use only Health Canada-approved devices and products purchased through Canadian distributors.
+From our clinic at 46 Fort York Blvd in CityPlace, we see rosacea patients from across downtown Toronto and the wider GTA.
+We are physician-supervised and clinician-led, and we use only Health Canada-approved devices and products purchased through Canadian distributors.
 Every chart is photographed in standardized lighting at every visit so we can show you, objectively, how your skin and tissue are responding.

 Frequently asked questions